diasks2/diasks2/README.md

 * Responsible for the on-going surveillance of origination team’s portfolio Assisted in review of legal documentation for credit facilities extended by PNC

+## Skills

+* Ruby on Rails
+* JavaScript / jQuery
+* HTML5 / CSS3
+* Adobe Photoshop / Illustrator
+* Microsoft Office (Excel, Word, PowerPoint, Access)
+* PostgreSQL / SQLite
+* Japanese (JLPT Level N3)

+## Side Projects / Consulting

+**Wedding App**	(September 2012)
+* Created a multi-lingual Ruby on Rails web app to help a client manage guests for an international wedding.

+**Interior Design Website**	(December 2012)
+* Created an interior design website for One Fourteen Bailey

+## Clubs and Hobbies

+**Wake Forest in Japan** Alumni Club (January 2011 - Present)
+* Help manage all aspects of the club including the planning of events, member recruitment, as well as the clubs social media channels
+* Applied for and won $500 Innovation Fund grant from the Wake Forest University Alumni Council Innovation Fund Selection Committee

+**Cycling**	(2000 – Present)
+* Typically ride 2000km+ per year
+* In 2012 competed in the Tour de Nikko, Tour de Gunma - Uenomura Hill Climb, Utsunomiya Cycle Picnic and the Nasukougen Longride

 **Profiles:**
 Stack Overflow: http://stackoverflow.com/users/1276696/diasks2